 Victims of a criminal offense may receive one free copy of a report in which they are listed as the victim.
 This does not include video / audio tapes or photos.
 You can request a copy of your arrest record from the Colorado Bureau of Investigation.

 Copy of a Traffic Accident Report

 To better serve citizens and insurance carriers in need of a traffic collision report, SSPD has teamed with CRASHDOCS powered by Carfax to provide collision reports securely, online to involved parties, insurance companies, and other authorized parties.
 This applies when SSPD has done a case report for your accident.

 Save time - there’s no need to spend the time or money on gas to request a report at the Records Division.
 Click on the icon below to obtain your report.

 IMPORTANT: Please allow a minimum of 5 working days from the date of the accident to allow the report to be reviewed and approved for release.
 Traffic reports resulting in a death/fatality are not available online – please contact our Records Division directly for information on how to obtain these.

 A nominal convenience fee will be assessed for the ability to retrieve your report online.
 Citizens who do not wish to pay the convenience fee may still come to our lobby front counter during business hours to obtain a collision report.
 See our Fee Schedule.

-Normal Records Division hours are 8:00am to 5:00pm Monday through Thursday, 8:00am - Noon on Fridays, excluding holidays.
+Normal Records Division hours are 8:00am to 5:00pm Monday through Thursday, 8:00 to noon on Fridays.